paulosullivan/examples/rest-spring-jersey/rest-spring-jersey/readme.txt

 2) JSON
 3) Jackson JSON parser

-Misc APIs
+Misc APIs / Specifications
+1) Java 6 or above
-1) Servlet API 3.0 (i.e. JEE 7)
+2) Servlet API 3.0 (i.e. JEE 7)
    3.1 is now available.
-2) Spring Framework 4.1.4 (plus Java configuration instead of XML)
+3) Spring Framework 4.1.4 (plus Java configuration instead of XML)
-3) Maven 3
+4) Maven 3
-4) Maven Jetty Plugin v8 (you need to use v8 or above to support the servlet 3.0 API) v9 is now available
+5) Maven Jetty Plugin v8 (you need to use v8 or above to support Java 6+ and the servlet 3.0 API) v9 is now available

 Notes